Our Pure Strain N Class Endlers are guaranteed to arrive alive and healthy when you are present to receive the package on the first delivery attempt.

 Healthy Young Adults Ready to Thrive

-We typically ship robust young adult fish 5–8 weeks old, which are well suited for safe transport.
+We typically ship robust young adult fish, which are well suited for safe transport.
 At this stage, both males and females are at or near breeding age.
 Non-gravid females are selected by age (young females) so may be gravid, while visibly gravid females are usually within 1–2 weeks of dropping fry.

 Shipping Methods & Rates